Georges Méliès

 Showing Pygmalion at work in his studio on the statue of Galatea, who, on being completed, comes to life.
 He attempts to clasp her to his arms, when the bust leaves the body and crossing the room mocks at him standing with the lower portion of her body in his hands.
 Further startling illusions are seen in this most beautiful picture.

-Épreuves ou les malheurs d'un savetier Épreuves ou les malheurs d'un savetier (1908) Character: The Roman
+Épreuves ou les Malheurs d'un savetier Épreuves ou les Malheurs d'un savetier (1908) Character: The Roman

 The Merchant, the Farrier, and the Roman accompany a mysterious woman into a magical cave full of terrors and wonders.

-Melies: Tales of Terror Melies: Tales of Terror (2021) Character: The Melomaniac
+Méliès: Tales of Terror Méliès: Tales of Terror (2021) Character: The Melomaniac

 A compilation of three short trick films by Georges Méliès: El melómano (1903) (The Melomaniac aka The Music Lover)(1903), El monstruo (1903) (The Monster) (1903) and El verdugo turco (1904) (The Terrible Turkish Executioner) (1904).